material-components/material-components-web/docs/integrating-into-frameworks.md

 - We plan on creating Type Definitions for our adapters in the future so that TypeScript users can validate that their interface conforms correctly to the adapter's specification.

-Our [framework-examples](../framework-examples) directory contains sample code for various frameworks showing how adapters can be implemented.
-We encourage you to take a look through those applications to get a sense of how you might build your own.

 > Please file an issue with us if there are certain snags you've ran into trying to implement an adapter, or if you feel that we can provide better guidance on a particular problem.
 This is definitely something we want to know about.